When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Roll into the scooter scene in style with these 20 beginner-friendly scooter tricks.

-If riding straight in a straight line isn’t thrilling enough for you, it’s time to level up!
-I’ve put together a list of 20 simple yet cool scooter tricks for beginners, complete with visuals to show them in action.
+If riding in a straight line feels too tame, it is time to level up.
+I have compiled a list of 20 simple, cool scooter tricks for beginners.

-From basic jumps on flat ground to spins and flips on a Razor, these tricks are fun and sure to impress.
-Whether new to scootering or just looking to build your confidence and add some flair, these easy tricks can be a great starting point.
+From basic jumps on flat ground to spins on a Razor, these moves are fun and sure to impress.
+Whether you are new to scootering or want to add flair to your ride, these easy tricks are the perfect starting point.

-Plus, I’ll share pro tips to keep you confident and safe while still having a blast!
-Keep in mind these are for manual scooters rather than electric ones.
+I will also share pro tips to keep you confident and safe while you practice.
+Note that these instructions apply to manual kick scooters rather than electric ones.

 20 Easy Scooter Tricks

-It’s time to scoot into action!
+Time to scoot into action.
 Check out these 20 awesome scooter tricks that are brilliant for beginners.
-If you have some experience riding your scooter, transitioning into these fun tricks can be easy.
+If you already have experience riding, transitioning into these moves is seamless.

-Some of the tricks are great for kids, while others might be better for teens trying to impress their friends.
+Some tricks are great for kids, while others suit teens looking to impress friends at the skatepark.

 Caution

-A sensible adult should always supervise kids when riding a scooter and doing tricks.
-Riders should always wear protective gear, including helmets, knee pads, and elbow pads.
+A sensible adult should always supervise kids when they ride a scooter or perform tricks.
+Riders must always wear protective gear, including helmets, knee pads, and elbow pads.

 1. Bunny Hop

-To do a bunny hop, stand still on your scooter, holding onto the handlebars.
-Have your non-dominant foot slightly angled at the back of the scooter so it’s not straight on the board.
-Keep your dominant foot in front of the other foot, also slightly angled.
+To perform a bunny hop, stand still on your scooter and hold the handlebars firmly.
+Angle your non-dominant foot slightly at the back of the deck.
+Keep your dominant foot near the front, also slightly angled.

-Bend both your knees and jump up, pulling your scooter upwards with you.
-Keep your knees bent as you land to keep in control.
-Once you’re confident with this move, you can try it while riding the scooter.
+Bend both knees and jump straight up.
+Pull the scooter upwards with you as you rise.
+Keep your knees bent upon landing to maintain control.
+Once you master this stationary move, try it while riding.

 Difficulty: 2/5